 PART 2: Your presence is your secret weapon

 This is the second post in our three-part series on how to talk about your artwork.
 Today we’re talking about presence and how to make an impact!
-If you missed the first post (on creating good content) click here to read it.
-And look for our last post in the series (on maintaining an authentic voice) next week!
+If you missed the first post (on creating good content) click here to read it, and click here to read the third post on sharing your “why”.

 After spending hours pouring your creative energy into a piece of art, crafting a conversation around that piece at an event or for social media is likely the last thing you want to think about.